Holyrood Palace or the Palace of

 on the British mainland.

-1746 to today - Few Royals have stayed at
+1746 to today - few Royals have stayed at

 Holyrood Palace.
-The present Queen only spends
+The former Queen only spent

 about one week each summer at the Palace.